Service-Minded Russell Sage College Students Participate in 2021 AmeriCorps VISTA Summer Program

 Ester said she was attracted to the community service aspect of the AmeriCorps VISTA summer program, but she also gained communication and presentation skills and teamwork experience — all relevant to her future, designing residential spaces.

-—Health Sciences major Kathleen Nielsen ’22 was a summer associate at Albany Victory Gardens, which provides urban farming education, land rehabilitation and fresh produce for Albany residents.
+Kathleen Nielsen ’22, a Health Sciences major was a summer associate at Albany Victory Gardens, which provides urban farming education, land rehabilitation and fresh produce for Albany residents.

 Kathleen’s supervisor in Sage’s admissions office, where she is a student-ambassador, notified her personally about the AmeriCorps opportunity.